dodayslabs/bruno/README.md

 ## Project Structure

-The collection is organized by API resource (not by endpoint type):
+The collection is organised by API resource (not by endpoint type):

 ```
 auth/              - Authentication (login, register, password reset)